Persimmon leaf tea

+Persimmon leaf tea is consumed in East Asian countries.
+It is known as shiyecha (Chinese: 柿叶茶), or kakinohacha (Japanese: 柿の葉茶), or gamnip-cha (Korean: 감잎차).

 Preparation

 Young leaves are picked in May or June, washed, and dried for two to three days in shade.
 Dried leaves are usually cut into small pieces and steamed, and dried again.
 To make the tea, 2–3 g of the dried leaves are brewed for 15 minutes in 100 ml of water which was boiled and cooled to 70 C. A drop of maesil-ju (plum liquor) or yuja-cheong (yuja marmalade) can be added to the tea when served.